vishnuvardhan2469/Blockchain-Postal-System/README.md

 ##  Tech Stack

 ### Frontend & Interface
-- **I used React.js** to build the interactive User, Controller, and Landing portals.
+- **React.js** to build the interactive User, Controller, and Landing portals.
-- **I used Vite** as the build tool for its Hot Module Replacement (HMR) and fast performance.
+- **Vite** as the build tool for its Hot Module Replacement (HMR) and fast performance.
-- **I used Tailwind CSS** to design the modern, glassmorphism UI and responsive grids.
+- **Tailwind CSS** to design the modern, glassmorphism UI and responsive grids.
-- **I used Framer Motion** to add smooth animations and interactive transitions.
+- **Framer Motion** to add smooth animations and interactive transitions.
-- **I used face-api.js** to implement client-side facial recognition and verification.
+- **face-api.js** to implement client-side facial recognition and verification.
-- **I used Lucide React** for consistent, clean iconography throughout the app.
+- **Lucide React** for consistent, clean iconography throughout the app.

 ### Blockchain & Security
-- **I used Solidity** to write the `PostalService.sol` smart contract that handles logic and data storage.
+- **Solidity** to write the `PostalService.sol` smart contract that handles logic and data storage.
-- **I used Hardhat** to compile, test, and deploy my local blockchain environment.
+- **Hardhat** to compile, test, and deploy my local blockchain environment.
-- **I used Ethers.js** to connect my React frontend to the Ethereum network.
+- **Ethers.js** to connect my React frontend to the Ethereum network.
-- **I used SHA-256 Hashing** within the smart contract for secure password verification.
+- **SHA-256 Hashing** within the smart contract for secure password verification.

 ### Backend & Data
-- **I used Node.js & Express** to handle backend processes and Face API model serving.
+- **Node.js & Express** to handle backend processes and Face API model serving.
-- **I used MongoDB** to store heavy user metadata off-chain for efficiency.
+- **MongoDB** to store heavy user metadata off-chain for efficiency.

 ### Tools & DevOps
-- **I used Git** for version control and code management.
+- **Git** for version control and code management.
-- **I wrote Batch Scripts** to automate the startup of multiple servers and blockchain nodes simultaneously.
+- **Batch Scripts** to automate the startup of multiple servers and blockchain nodes simultaneously.

 ##  Project Structure